Group chat workflows in Microsoft Agent Framework

 15

-def check_consensus(state: GroupChatStateSnapshot) -> bool:
+def check_consensus(state: GroupChatState) -> bool:

 """End when agents reach consensus."""

-for entry in state["history"]:
+for entry in state.conversation:

-text = entry.text.upper() if hasattr(entry, 'text') else ""
+text = entry.text.upper() if hasattr(entry, "text") and entry.text else ""

 if "CONSENSUS REACHED" in text or "AGREED" in text: